tahuang1991/CSC_eff/README.md

    <pre>
    python Step2_PlotAll_pallete.py input_dir
    </pre>
+   Plots are in the result root file resultplots_NtupleAnzScripts.root.
+5. Read plots from root file and produce nice plots for stations 1,2,3 and 4 and another plot for stations 12+13,11A,11B: python plotAllEff_afterStep2.py output_plot_name

    Advanced Usage of [Step2_PlotAll.py](NtupleAnzScripts/Step2_PlotAll.py):
    <pre> python Step2_PlotAll.py arg1 arg2 </pre>
    * arg1 is the name of the directory that stores the TagandProbe result files;